Skip to content

 Users with Direct Reports

-If a user has direct reports they will be able to switch their pipeline to see the deals for those individuals.
-When they switch to the pipeline view of their direct report, they can filter the pipeline view by the following:
+If a user has direct reports, they can switch their pipeline to see the deals for those individuals.
+When they switch to the pipeline view of their direct reports (Show My Team Applications), they can filter the pipeline view by the following:

 • All My Team Deals

-• Multi-Select between my team members and just see a subset of deals
+• Single or Multi-Select between my team members and just see a subset of deals

 Note: Currently this functionality only allows for 1 level of filtering.
 Meaning if a user has multiple levels of direct reports, they can only filter their immediate direct reports.
 It will not take into consideration those that are reporting into their direct reports.